Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 **Note:** starting with Nextor 2.1.0 beta 2, the kernel will try to load MSXDOS2.SYS if NEXTOR.SYS is not found.
 However in this case the Nextor command line tools won't work.

-**Note:** starting with Nextor 2.1.0 beta 2, [the `CALL SYSTEM2` command](#3614-the-call-system2-command) can be used in BASIC to force a reboot in the DOS environment using MSXDOS2.SYS, even if NEXTOR.SYS exists.
+**Note:** starting with Nextor 2.1.0 beta 2, the `CALL SYSTEM2` command (see _[3.6.15.
+The CALL SYSTEM2 command](#3615-the-call-system2-command)_) can be used in BASIC to force a reboot in the DOS environment using MSXDOS2.SYS, even if NEXTOR.SYS exists.

 In order to boot in the MSX-DOS 1 prompt, you need the usual MSXDOS.SYS and COMMAND.COM files.
 Also, if you have just the kernel and no NEXTOR.SYS or MSXDOS.SYS files, Nextor will boot in the BASIC prompt (running AUTOEXEC.BAS if present).